-random from {NONE, CAPACITOR, JUNCTION, WIRE}, then choosing the associated capacitances, resistances, $V_b$ , $V{true}$ and $V{false}$ uniformly at random from their permitted ranges.
+To start the experiment, an absolutely random search was conducted to find a prototype design with which to seed evolution.
+Each random individual was generated by selecting the component between each pair of nodes uniformly at random from {NONE, CAPACITOR, JUNCTION, WIRE}, then choosing the associated capacitances, resistances, V_b , V{true} and V{false} uniformly at random from their permitted ranges.
 58470 random circuits were evaluated, and the best one chosen.
-At this very early stage, the fitness values could be dominated by worthless transient charging/discharging, so the evaluations were preceded by the simulation of an initial settling time of $0.3125\mu$ s.
-During the settling time, the input voltages were both at $V{false}$ and the output was irrelevant.
+At this very early stage, the fitness values could be dominated by worthless transient charging/discharging, so the evaluations were preceded by the simulation of an initial settling time of 0.3125μ s.
+During the settling time, the input voltages were both at V{false} and the output was irrelevant.
 This settling time was not necessary during the evolutionary phases to follow.